From historical nuggets to modern culture, Denmark provides a lot of fascinating general knowledge. Here are some of our favourite Denmark facts.

 5. That is also a big country

-The Kingdom of Denmark has islands, and lots of them!
+However, the Kingdom of Denmark has islands, and lots of them!
 In total, Denmark has 443 islands, 70 of which are inhabited.
 One of those islands is Greenland, the largest non-continental island on the planet.

+So while Denmark itself is small, its total territory is much bigger.
 Adding it all up brings them rocketing up to 12th biggest in the world, nestled between DR Congo and Saudi Arabia.

 6. The economy can be rather taxing